 - Gritty texture – Let the batter rest for 30 minutes before baking to give the starches time to relax and absorb liquids.

 - Dense crumb – Adding a little extra leavener, such as baking powder, or ground psyllium husk helps.
+In fact, it positively affects GF breads so much, I dedicated an entire post to why you should use psyllium in gluten-free baking.

 - Gummy, wet crumb – Since gluten free flours don’t absorb moisture as well, try lowering the oven temperature and baking longer to give time for it to evaporate.